abhinz/SpaceX/README.md

 Features
 - Responsive design with Bootstrap for a seamless viewing experience across devices.
 - Interactive elements and animations implemented with JavaScript.
-- Utilizes SpaceX API to fetch and display real-time data, such as launches and rocket details.

 Technologies Used
 - HTML